 Problems with blood vessels in the brain can cause epilepsy.
 The brain needs oxygen-rich blood to function properly.
 Damage to the brain’s blood vessels, such as from a stroke or hemorrhage, can trigger seizures.

 Although most people with epilepsy are able to have children, the condition causes hormonal changes that can interfere with reproduction in both men and women.
-Reproductive problems are two to three times more common in people with epilepsy than in those without the disorder.
+Reproductive problems are in people with epilepsy than in those without the disorder.

 Epilepsy can disrupt a woman’s menstrual cycle, making her periods irregular or stopping them altogether.
 Polycystic ovary disease (PCOD) — a common cause of infertility — is more common in women with epilepsy.
 Epilepsy, and its medications, can also lower a woman’s sex drive.